lineality/ff_file_manager_minimal_rust/README.md

 22. modular to easy integration into other projects
 23. headless and tmux support: instead of a new terminal emulator, can use -h terminal editor in same terminal, or new tmux split
 24. 'Rows & Columns' -rc to inspect .csv tabular data when opening file
+25. rows-count & custom views: see data file size in a directory

 ## Scrolling
 Instructions appear in info-bar: